WalletWasabi/WabiSabi/protocol.md

 - Satoshi - used to obtain round information
 - Alice - used for input registration (can be instantited multiple times per user)
-- Bob - used for an output registration (can be instantiated multiple times per user)
+- Bob - used for output registration (can be instantiated multiple times per user)

 ## Round Structure